-YES NO 1.
-Have you established a tourism crisis planning committee?
+169 NO 1.
+Have you established a tourism crisis planning committee with representatives of regional tourism operators?
 2. Has the committee developed a tourism crisis management plan which: describes activation procedures allocates roles and responsibilities identifies control and coordination arrangements includes Standard Operating Procedures identifies information management requirements establishes communications methods describes public relations and media management arrangements • includes response, recovery and business continuity.
 3. Has the committee identified training needs?
 4. Has regular training been developed and organized, including induction training for new staff?
-5. Has the committee conducted/scheduled regular mock exercises?
-6. Has the committee included informal (discussion) exercises) as part of its normal meeting routine?
+5. Has the committee scheduled regular exercises (mock crises)?
+6. Has the committee included informal (discussion exercises) as part of its normal meeting routine?